davidgsd/AllScan/README.md

 # AllScan
 AllStar Favorites Management &amp; Scanning Web App

 See [screenshot.png](https://github.com/davidgsd/AllScan/blob/main/screenshot.png) for an example of the AllScan GUI.
-AllScan supports the following features:

-1. Provides the same Connection Status monitoring features and connect/diconnect functions as Supermon & Allmon
+AllScan provides advanced Favorites Management features and ASL Stats integration, along with the connection monitoring and control functions of AllMon/Supermon.

-2. Allows Favorites to be added/deleted simply by entering the node# and clicking a button.
+* Favorites can be added/deleted simply by entering the node# and clicking a button.
 The favorites.ini file is then updated with the Node#, Name, Description and Location data from the ASL DB.

-3. Shows all Favorites in a table and allows favorites to be connected with a single click (optionally automatically disconnecting any currently connected nodes first).
+* Shows all Favorites in a table and allows favorites to be connected with a single click (optionally automatically disconnecting any currently connected nodes first).

-4. Allows Favorites to be sorted by Node#, Name, Description, Location, etc.
+* Allows Favorites to be sorted by Node#, Name, Description, Location, etc.

-5. Scanning Favorites status using ASL stats info including Keyed status, Connected Node count, TxKeyed time, UpTime, and derived metrics.
+* Favorites status 'scanning' using ASL stats info including Keyed status, Connected Node count, TxKeyed time, UpTime, and derived metrics.
 AllScan shows what favorites are active and have recently been active and updates this up to 30 times per minute.

-The above give ASL nodes similar memory management and scan capabilities that analog radios have had for decades.
+The above gives ASL nodes similar memory management and scan capabilities that analog radios have had for decades.
 AllScan follows the latest web development standards and best-practices, with PHP, JavaScript, HTML, and CSS cleanly partitioned.
 No 3rd party frameworks or libraries are used.
 AllScan is mobile-friendly and optimized for ease of use on both small and large screens.
 AllScan works well in both PC browsers and mobile browsers, using the same UI for both.

 AllScan supports multiple locations of the favorites.ini file, giving priority to the allscan folder, or secondarily using the ../supermon folder.
 Multiple favorites files can be used and easily switched between.
 If no favorites.ini file is found AllScan will ask if you'd like to create the file, and if so will copy docs/favorites.ini.sample file to ./favorites.ini, which has a small list of nodes to get you started.
 (AllMon's controlpanel.ini file may also be supported at some point.)